Non-Callable Preferred Stock

 A class of preferred stock that cannot be redeemed (called back) by the issuing company before a specific date or at all.

-Non-callable preferred stock is a type of preferred equity where the issuing company does not have the right to buy back the shares from the investor for a set period or, in rare cases, forever.
-Standard preferred stock typically comes with a "call provision," allowing the company to redeem the shares at par value (usually $25 or $100) after a certain date (e.g., 5 years from issuance).
-When a company issues non-callable preferred stock, it is giving up the option to refinance.
-If interest rates fall significantly, the company cannot just call the expensive preferred stock and issue new shares at a lower rate.
-They are stuck paying the higher dividend.
-For the investor, this feature is highly valuable.
-It provides "call protection."
-It ensures that if they buy a stock paying a 7% dividend, they can keep earning that 7% even if market rates drop to 3%.
-Because this feature favors the investor, non-callable preferred stock typically pays a lower dividend rate than callable preferred stock of the same credit quality.
+Non-callable preferred stock is a specialized class of preferred equity where the issuing company does not have the right to "call," or buy back, the shares from the investor for a predetermined period or, in some cases, for the entire life of the security.
+Standard preferred stock typically comes with a call provision, which is a contractual clause that allows the company to redeem the shares at a fixed price (usually par value of $25 or $100) after a certain date, often five to ten years from the initial issuance.
+When a corporation issues non-callable preferred stock, it is effectively forfeiting its future flexibility to refinance its capital structure.
+If market interest rates fall significantly after the stock is issued, the company is unable to simply "call" the expensive preferred stock and replace it with new shares paying a lower dividend.
+They are contractually obligated to continue paying the higher dividend rate as long as the shares remain outstanding.
+This makes these securities relatively rare in the modern corporate world, as Chief Financial Officers (CFOs) generally prefer to keep their options open to reduce financing costs whenever possible.
+For the investor, the non-callable feature is exceptionally valuable because it provides what is known as "call protection."
+It ensures that if they purchase a stock paying a robust 7% dividend, they can continue to earn that 7% yield even if general market rates plummet to 3%.
+Because this feature so heavily favors the investor at the expense of the issuer's flexibility, non-callable preferred stock typically carries a slightly lower initial dividend rate than a comparable callable issue from the same company.

 Key Takeaways